Can you believe that Easter is almost upon us? I love Easter. It is my favorite holiday even over Christmas.

 Do your kids like to make and play with different masks?
 I know my boys do.
 They’ll decorate paper plates and use string to turn them into masks and have a ball.

-So, why not let them do the same with this awesome bunny mask for Easter?
+Why not let them do the same with this amazing bunny mask for Easter?
 They’ll have fun constructing it and even more fun playing with it afterward.Make this Easter craft

 18. Jelly Bean Butterfly